 We want your photos and videos!

-There is an easy-to-use flip camcorder/camera generally available to borrow for Grant sponsored events.
 We encourage you to document your events and share with us.
 Please contact the Grants Fellow for more information.
 (Please note that any photographs and videos submitted to ODGE may be used by ODGE without restriction.)

 Submit your report